What is Traumatic Brain Injury?

 You're Not Alone

 If you're just now learning the answer to what is traumatic brain injury the hard way, there is help available to you.
 If you or a loved one has suffered a severe TBI, you don't have to struggle through the recovery process alone.
 If your injury was caused by another individual's carelessness, recklessness, or disregard for your safety, they could be held financially liable for your injuries.
 Learn more about the resources and compensation available to accident victims.
-We offer a FREE online TBI case evaluation where you can find out if it's worth bringing a personal injury claim.
+We offer a FREE online TBI case evaluation where you can find out if it's worth bringing a personal injury traffic accident claim.
 Get help now!